MomentaiChris26/AccioCurios/README.md

 ## 6.1 User Stories

-Since AccioCurios is a marketplace, the needs to be addressed for the marketplace to function effectively and efficient comes down to how functions that need to accessed and the level of privileges allowed for the different types of users.
+Since AccioCurios is a marketplace, the needs to be addressed for the marketplace to function effectively and efficiently comes down to how functions are accessed and the level of privileges allowed for the different types of users.
 The most important need, is the ability for a user to create, read, update or destroy listings and make purchases from other users.

 There are three different levels of users that will be using the application.
 Each level has a specific permission and depending on the level, can prevent or allow access to certain functionality in the application.